American Airlines Flight 11

-Fifteen minutes into the flight, the hijackers injured two people, murdered one, and forcibly breached the cockpit while moving the passengers and crew to the rear of the aircraft against their will.
-The assailants quickly overpowered both the captain and the first officer, allowing hijacker Mohamed Atta to take over the controls, having intensively trained as a pilot in the lead-up to the attacks.
-Air traffic controllers suspected that the flight was in distress because the crew were no longer responding.
-They realized the plane had been hijacked when Atta's announcements for the hostages on-board the flight were unintentionally transmitted to air traffic control.
-In the midst of the hijacking, two flight attendants contacted American Airlines and provided information about the situation as well as casualties suffered by the passengers and crew.
+The airplane left the runway at 07:59.
+Less than fifteen minutes after takeoff, the hijackers injured two flight attendants, murdered one passenger, and breached the cockpit while forcing the passengers and crew to the rear of the aircraft.
+The assailants attacked both pilots, allowing lead hijacker Mohamed Atta to take over the controls.
+Air traffic controllers suspected that the flight was in distress because the crew became non-responsive.
+They realized that the plane had been hijacked when Atta's announcement to the hostages was accidentally transmitted to air traffic control instead of through the aircraft's PA system.
+Also, two flight attendants were able to contact American Airlines and pass along information relevant to the situation, including casualties suffered by the crew and passengers.

-Atta flew the plane into the northern facade of the North Tower at 08:46 local time.
-Countless people in the streets of New York City and the nearby state of New Jersey witnessed the strike, but few video recordings captured the moment.
-Documentary filmmaker Jules Naudet captured the only known footage of the initial impact from start to finish.
-Before the hijacking was confirmed, news agencies began to report on the incident and speculated that the crash had been an accident, an erroneous assumption that was disproven seventeen minutes later when United Airlines Flight 175 was flown into the World Trade Center's South Tower by another group of hijackers.
+Atta flew the hijacked plane into the North Tower of the World Trade Center from floors 93 through 99 at 08:46 local time.
+The impact was witnessed by people on the streets of New York City as well as the nearby state of New Jersey.
+The media quickly began reporting on the incident and speculated that the crash had been an accident.
+Seventeen minutes later, United Airlines Flight 175 crashed into the World Trade Center's South Tower at 09:03, dispelling any notion it was accidental.

-The crash and subsequent fire caused the North Tower to collapse nearly 102minutes after the impact, resulting in hundreds of additional casualties.
-During the recovery effort at the World Trade Center site, workers recovered and identified dozens of remains from Flight11 victims, but many body fragments could not be identified.
+The damage caused by the plane and the fires ignited by its crash caused the North Tower to collapse at 10:28 that morning, resulting in hundreds of additional casualties.
+While the recovery effort at the World Trade Center site did lead to the discovery and identification of body fragments from certain individuals who boarded Flight 11, many have not been identified.